Frederic Remington: After 1900

 Remington's Explorers series, depicting older historical events in Western US history, did not fare well with the public or the critics.
 The financial panic of 1907 caused a slow down in his sales and in 1908, fantasy artists, such as Maxfield Parrish, became popular with the public and with commercial sponsors.
 Remington tried to sell his home in New Rochelle to get further away from urbanization.
 One night, he made a bonfire in his yard and burned dozens of his oil paintings that had been used for magazine illustration (worth millions of dollars today) to make an emphatic statement that he was done with illustration forever.
 He wrote that "there is nothing left but my landscape studies."

 Near the end of his life, he moved to Ridgefield, Connecticut.
-In his final two years, under the influence of The Ten, he was veering more heavily to Impressionism, and he regretted that he was studio bound (by virtue of his declining health) and could not follow his peers, who painted "plein air."
+In his final two years, under the influence of The Ten, he was veering more heavily to Impressionism, and he regretted that he was studio bound (by virtue of his declining health) and could not follow his peers, who painted "plein air".

 Remington died after an emergency appendectomy led to peritonitis on December 26, 1909.
-His extreme obesity (of nearly 300 pounds) had complicated the anesthesia and the surgery, and chronic appendicitis was cited in the postmortem examination as an underlying factor in his death.
+His extreme obesity (of nearly 300 lbs = 136,1 kgs) had complicated the anesthesia and the surgery, and chronic appendicitis was cited in the postmortem examination as an underlying factor in his death.

+After Remington's death, his wife, Eva, moved to a home in Ogdensburg, NY (her hometown), which was made possible through the generosity of George Hall, an Ogdensburg industrialist, and John Howard, a friend of the Remingtons.
+Eva lived there with her sister, Emma, from 1915 to her death in 1918.
+While there, Eva managed Remington's copyrights and production of sculptures.
+She also worked to establish a permanent memorial to her husband, which became a reality after her death when the Remington Art Memorial was established in her Ogdensburg home in 1923—today, the Frederic Remington Art Museum.

 The Frederic Remington House was declared a National Historic Landmark in 1965.
 He was the great-uncle of the artist Deborah Remington.
-In 2009, the United States Congress enacted legislation renaming the historic Post Office in Ogdensburg, New York the Frederic Remington Post Office Building.
+In 2009, the United States Congress enacted legislation renaming the historic Post Office in Ogdensburg, New York, the Frederic Remington Post Office Building.